El oficinista

-El oficinista is an Argentine novel by Guillermo Saccomanno.
+El oficinista (The Office Worker) is an Argentine novel by Guillermo Saccomanno.
 It was first published in 2010, and won the 2010 Biblioteca Breve Prize.
 The jury was composed of: José Manuel Caballero Bonald, Pere Gimferrer, Ricardo Menéndez Salmón, Rosa Montero and Elena Ramirez.
 Set in the future, it is about an office worker who falls in love with a secretary, and dreams of being different.